Sunday, June 18, 2023

 “I’m merely a messenger,” Evelyn proclaimed.
 “I will never be a true human being, and I really do hate humans for their free will.
 What a pity!”

 With that, Olivia climbed up the Tree and threw Evelyn onto the ground.
-She wrestled with her until she had her in a headlock.
+She wrestled with her until she had her pinned.

-“You are the one who is about to learn something,” Olivia screamed.
+“You are the one who is about to learn something,” Olivia yelled.
 “I’m about to be a very good teacher.”

-“Tell me more,” Olivia said, still holding Evelyn in a headlock.
+“Tell me more,” Olivia said, still holding Evelyn to the ground.

 “How do I know that you’re telling the truth?”
 Olivia questioned Evelyn.